 At Firenze International, we provide the highest quality natural stone slabs that are used for many home countertops.
 Below, we discuss the importance of sealing your natural stone and why sealants help prolong the life of your countertops!

 Countertops, especially in kitchens, have to withstand hot items being placed on them and any spills.
 If countertops are not appropriately protected, warm temperatures and spills can damage the surface of the natural stone.

-One way that homeowners and business owners can protect their countertops is by sealing it.
+One way that homeowners and business owners can protect their countertops is by sealing them.
 A seal on your natural stone can prevent liquids from seeping into your stone and causing stains or cracks.

 Not only does a sealant protect the countertop, but it also makes it easier to clean.
-Thus, it is recommended to seal natural stone countertops to shield it from household and business activities that can cause wear and tear.
+Thus, it is recommended to seal natural stone countertops to shield them from household and business activities that can cause wear and tear.

 What type of natural stone needs to be sealed?